MateuszKomasara/MateuszKomasara/README.md

 <h3 align="center">A Full-Stack Developer from Ontario, Canada.</h3>

-  <p align="center"> As a software engineer, I build full stack web applications for my clients.
+  <p align="center"> As a community taught software engineer, I build full stack web applications for my clients.
 I have always had a keen interest in problem solving using technology,creating products and optimal solutions to aforementioned problems.
 I have many interests and spent over a decade living and travelling overseas.
 This life experience working in a variety of jobs and interacting with a plethora of cultures and personalities has given me an edge in my ability to think outside of the box and to have a greater degree of reference.</p>

 ### <p align="center">Skills</p>